For some preppers, an underground shelter can be seen as something of a Holy Grail item when it comes to their personal disaster preparations.

 That is okay, and you should not attempt to adhere to any given solution just because it is on this list.
 Let your own ingenuity, the terrain, and your requirements inform your concealment solution.

 Utilizing natural growth is often an excellent solution for an underground shelter that is accessed from the outdoors.

 This can be something as simple as some decorative hedges surrounding the entrance to a tornado shelter

 Be careful to keep them trimmed back enough so it won’t slow you down or impede opening the door when the time comes to enter it, or something as elaborate as a wall of creepers or vines used to cover up a door or similar passageway.

 Natural growth has major advantages over temporary cut vegetation because it will largely take care of itself, remaining green and looking completely natural so long as the plant is healthy.

 The disadvantage is that left unchecked that same growth might impede your access to the shelter when you need it most and time is of the essence.

 This might not be a big deal if you need to cut back some vegetation from the entrance to your once-in-a-lifetime doomsday shelter, but it could spell certain death if your rapid entrance to a tornado or fallout shelter is blocked.

-Depending on your terrain, the climate and where your shelter is situated this method will be a high-probability-of-success method of concealment or less so, and the vegetation may also need seasonal rotation.
+Depending on your terrain, the climate, and where your shelter is located, this method will be a high-probability-of-success method of concealment or less so, and the vegetation may also need seasonal rotation.

 2. Ground Cover